Skip to main content

 Examine the Results

 To properly analyze the results, enable “Edged Faces” from the Viewport Shading drop-down menu.
 This will display the mesh topology in the viewport.
-The outputs when selecting Tessellation Resolution fine and coarse are displayed in the picture below, where the face-count differences are remarkable.
+The outputs when selecting Tessellation Resolution fine and coarse are displayed in the pictures below, where the face count differences are shown.

 Screenshot of the input model